KYOSS/website/docs/README.md

 ## Presentations

-Presentations for our next meeting on August 10th, 2022 have not yet been decided, but will be announced soon!
+Our next meeting on August 10th, 2022 will feature the following presentations:

+1 - An intro to Mojolicious, the modern Perl web framework (William Lindley)

+2 - Intro to Docker: Containerization is Magic (Joshua Stelly)

 Our last meeting on July 13th, 2022 featured the following presentations: